 There are about 9,000 taste buds on the tongue.
 The best temperature for their operation is 24 degrees Celsius.
 (Gourmets should take this into account!)

 A sip of water - is it a lot or a little?
-Numerous measurements have shown that a man swallows an average of 21 milliliters of liquid in one gulp, and a woman 14 milliliters.
+Numerous measurements have shown that a man swallows an average of 21 milliliters of liquid in one gulp, and a woman swallows 14 milliliters.

-squid sperm
+Squid sperm

 57 fly larvae

 Not everyone knows that a fly is an insect that is deadly to humans.
 At least if it gets stuck in his ear.
 This is exactly what happened to a 92-year-old patient, from whose ear doctors removed a dead fly and 57 live larvae.
-The fly apparently got stuck in the ear when it was time for it to lay its eggs.
+The fly apparently got stuck in the ear when it was time for it to lay eggs.
 A few days later, when the developing larvae began to cause unbearable pain to the patient, she nevertheless turned to the doctors, who saved her from suffering.

 Several hundred larvae